Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

 I’ve organized a significant portion of the Curated Shop around desk and reading accessories, not least because I think it’s a neglected category with appeal across the different constituencies of analog enthusiasts, from pen addicts to pencil lovers to typists.
 It also presents opportunities for thoughtful gifts sure to be treasured for years.

 Desktop Hourglasses.
 This classic desk accessory, available in multiple colors ranging from clear to sea glass green, can serve as a timer for anything from pomodoro-style working intervals to meditation to steeping tea or coffee.
-Personally, I love timing devices without a jarring alarm, and apparently others feel similarly because these sandglasses from Hightide have been among the most in-demand products in the shop.
+Personally, I love timing devices without a jarring alarm, and apparently others feel similarly because these sandglasses from Hightide have been among the most in-demand products in the shop and I always make an effort to have plenty of holiday stock.

 Folding Metal Book Stands.
 Another simple, practical gift for the dedicated reader and researcher, these Hightide book stands come in an array of bright colors, and conveniently fold flat when not in use.
 In addition to holding books open, I regularly use them to hold marked up manuscripts, handwritten notes, writing pads, and even tablets.

 Quality Scissors and Other Desk Tools.
 We want people to come to our shop and be able to envision their entire desk setup, from timing devices like hourglasses to book stands to high-quality precision scissors.
-Our collection of high-end desk scissors is something I’m particularly proud of, as we now feature brands such as Object Index, Allex, Nakabayashi, HMM Project, and Midori, among others.
+Our collection of high-end desk scissors is something I’m particularly proud of, as we now feature brands such as Object Index, Allex, and Nakabayashi.
 These make excellent gifts for anyone who works with paper, as good scissors fall into that category of necessary items that people often don’t think to buy for themselves.
+We’ve also recently added Zenith staplers from Italy to our curation, which I love for their colorful style and ergonomic design.

 Gifts for Journaling and the Serious Writer or Traveler